 You can wear houndstooth head to toe if you know how to do it right.
 Stick around and we’ll figure out how further down.

 Herringbone is another common pattern you can find in suits, ties, and shirts.
 The pattern is very common in wool fabrics, and it gets its unique pattern from the way the fabric is woven.

 You can find herringbone in varying scales, though in suits and shirts, they are usually tonal and small in scale, which makes it easy to wear with other bold patterns and colors.

 There are plenty of patterns out there, but I find these seven to be the most common.
 If you can master the use of these, those other patterns you come across will be a piece of cake.

-How to use pattern in your wardrobe
+How to wear patterns in your outfits

 It’s important to start simple.
 If you try to put together an outfit consisting of several different patterns of varying scales, plus making sure all the colors complement each other, you’re sure to be overwhelmed.